Updated: October 25, 2020

 Start with ONE room or area i.e. closet, drawer, pantry, desk, night stand, coffee table etc. Some people pick the area that is bugging them the most.
 If that is too overwhelming, pick a simple area and work your way up.
 JUST START SOMEWHERE!

-This will help you get to your end goal.
+Visualizing your end goal will help you get and stay motivated and get to your end goal.
 Get pictures from a blog, Pinterest or a magazine to help you visualize what you want the room to look like when you’re done.
 This will not only help you get to your end goal, it will also help you decide what should stay and what should go!
 Motivate yourself and stick up your favorite inspirational piece so you can see it daily.